|

 seem to suggest that as the previous years holder of

-the plate, Murray retained the right of first refusal.
+the plate, Money retained the right of first refusal.
 The

 province, however, had different ideas.
 Public Works attached